slsfi/digital-edition-xml-resources/xslt/README.md

 Main stylesheet for transforming a preprocessed manuscript TEI XML document (a “web version”) to an HTML5 fragment, that can be included in a web page (does not generate a complete HTML document).
 Relies on several “shared” XSLT stylesheets.
 Unlike when transforming with `ms_changes.xsl`, the manuscript changes will *not* be visible in the result document.

+#### `publication-metadata.xsl`

+Main stylesheet for creating publication-level metadata as JSON from database metadata supplied through the `db-json` parameter and metadata read from referenced TEI XML documents.
+It is run with its initial template and does not require a primary source document.

 #### `required-global-variables.xsl`

 Stylesheet with required common global variables.
 This stylesheet must be imported by the main stylesheet if any of the `shared-*.xsl` stylesheets are also imported.

+#### `shared-date-functions.xsl`

+Stylesheet with common date-handling functions in the `slsFn` namespace (`https://www.sls.fi/ns/digitaledition/functions/`), including helpers for formatting dates and temporal terms.

 #### `shared-functions.xsl`

 Stylesheet with common XSLT functions in the `slsFn` namespace (`https://www.sls.fi/ns/digitaledition/functions/`).
 The `required-global-variables.xsl` must be imported before this stylesheet.

+#### `shared-language-functions.xsl`

+Stylesheet with common language-handling functions in the `slsFn` namespace (`https://www.sls.fi/ns/digitaledition/functions/`), including helpers for normalising language tags and resolving language names.

 #### `shared-match-templates.xsl`